lewagon/dotfiles/01-Ruby/04-Hash-Symbols/TEACHERS.md

 ## Intro

-1. Rehearsal on data type we know
+1. We gonna start with quick rehearsal on data type we know
-1. First part on **Hash**
+1. Then first part on **Hash**
 1. Second part on **Symbol**
-1. Few words on CSV/JSON files and their easy "translation" to arrays and hashes
+1. Few words on CSV/JSON files and the way we can extract data as array/hash

 ## Rehearsal